Storing wheat berries safely so the bugs will not attack the grain is so important for the home baker.

-If you take it to the next simple step of making sourdough bread, which is expensive to purchase, your mill be paid off in less than a year.
+If you take it to the next simple step of making sourdough bread, which is very expensive to purchase, your mill be paid off in less than a year.
 More important, your well-being is so enhanced by milling and storing wheat berries, and the taste of your own fresh bread is sublime.

 The phenolic phytochemical called ferulic acid incidentally is now thought to be the active ingredient in the bran that is so beneficial to our well-being.
-The refined grain has very little.
+Even refined so-called 'wholemeal' grain has far less.
 True 100 percent wholemeal flour is one of the essential foods for the brain.
+Storing wheat berries might just mean saving your marbles from decay.